 Example: DCODE is spelled Delta Charlie Oscar Delta Echo

-Example: Alpha Lima Papa Hotel Alpha Bravo Echo Tango translates to ALPHABET
+Example: Alfa Lima Papa Hotel Alfa Bravo Echo Tango translates to ALPHABET

 The message is theoretically an audio transmission (possibly coded in Morse code) with the presence of the words of the alphabet audible distinctly.